Toxu-ru/discourse-ok-login/README.md

   - Fix share button
   - Fix plugin settings
-  - Do not show button if there are no VK API keys
+  - Do not show button if there are no OK API keys
   - Add tests

 ## License